sameljk/sameljk.github.io/_projects/cylindrical-vector-field.md

 You can go one step further (if you are brave) and **trace out the entire trajectory**.
 To do this, open the **recursive trajectory** folder and navigate down to the "ticker actions" note and consider the three sets $I,J,K$ that follow.
 Change each of the $K_{r},K_{u},K_{z}$ variables to $J_{r},J_{u},J_{z}$.
 This evaluates the vector field at the a point, and _joins_ it to a list of points.
 This is what creates the illusion of a traced-out trajectory.

+In both of the example cases, the vector field is periodic in $x$ so that when we hit the boundary, we arrive back at the reflected boundary.
+I have not yet figured out a nice way to do this for the particle trajectory as well as the vector field.
+If you have a solution, please let me know!

 ---